Back to Insurance Topics

 Actions

-Status: In 2021, The Consumer Information (B) Subgroup developed a document template for state insurance departments, New Protections from Surprise Medical Bills to educate consumers about the NSA’s consumer protections.
+Status: The Consumer Information (B) Working Group works to develop information and resources to help state insurance regulators in assisting consumers to better understand health insurance.
+In 2021 the group developed a document template for state insurance departments, New Protections from Surprise Medical Bills to educate consumers about the NSA’s consumer protections.
 The document explains the basics of balance and surprise bills, as well as highlights of the NSA, and closes with example scenarios of surprise bill protections that consumers may commonly experience.

 Meetings